+Writing a Formal Letter

 Writing a Formal Letter Letter of Application

+Letter of Application

-Write a Report on Your Company.
+Write a Report on Your Company

 Here are some ideas to help you with writing your report.
 You do not need to use them all.
 Your report should be two A4 pages long.